sam-hearst/tennis_preds/README.md

 Creating a model like this could have an impact in the world of sports betting.
 Thus, for my last part of the project I would like to explore how my model would fare if I were to it's predictions to place bets on those matches.
 In the end I hope to build a model that can the simplest predictive method discussed above, and also see how it can compare to real bets on the outcomes of those matches.

-## Initial EDA (Exploratory Data Analysis)
+## Data

-For this project, I will be using JeffSackmann's tennis_atp repository, which has all ATP matches starting from 2000.
-The data provided is fairly clean.
-The general data information is as follows:
+For this project, I will be using JeffSackmann's tennis_atp repository, which has all ATP matches starting from 1970 to present.
+The data provided is fairly clean with some missing entries.

 ### Data Dictionary

-* Many of the columns are self-explanatory, and so for those I leave out a description.
+Many of the columns are self-explanatory, and so for those I leave out a description.
 Other columns that I do not end up using or that were specific to JeffSackmann's repo I will omit.

-tourney_id - a unique identifier for each tournament, such as 2020-888.
+`tourney_id` - a unique identifier for each tournament, such as 2020-888.
 The exact formats are borrowed from several different sources, so while the first four characters are always the year, the rest of the ID doesn't follow a predictable structure.

 `tourney_name` - tournament name